ClassicsWoTWorkshop/Dakka-Improvement-Project-Legacy/README.txt

 ADD-ONS (Optional):
 - China: Type 64 with DShK, 59-Patton with no spotlight over gun
 - France: leFH18B2 with opened rear superstructure doors, EBR 75 FL-10 with .50-cal MG
+- Germany: E 75 with cupola ring + MG34 ONLY (no additinoal stowage), E 50 Ausf.
+M with MG42 (no additional stowage)
 - Italy: P.43 Bis, P.43 Ter, & P.44 Pantera with alternative "late-model" machine guns (unhistorical)
 - Poland: 45TP Habicha with alternate (simplified) DShK mount
 - UK: Centurion 7/1 with standard cupola-mounted .30-cal MG (same as Centurion Mk1/Caernarvon)
-- USA: T78 'Federalist' 3D style with roof-mounted .50-cal (replaces stock .30-cal), T30 with roof-mounted MGs only (no spare .50-cal on turret rear)
+- USA: T78 'Federalist' 3D style with roof-mounted .50-cal (replaces stock .30-cal), T69 with .50-cal MG ONLY (no additional stowage), T30 with roof-mounted MGs only (no spare .50-cal on turret rear)
 - USSR: KV-85 with cupola-mounted DShK, T-34-85M with alternate MG (DP-28 LMG), T-54 ltwt. with twin-KPV mount (from Obj 705A), T-103 with 'Granite' ZPU-2 machine gun platform (from IS-7 3d style)